h2oai/nitro/README.md

 - **No HTML/Javascript.** Build sophisticated multi-page wizard-like workflows and walkthroughs using pure Python.
 - **Less Code.** Laser-focused on keeping application code simple, concise, and clear.
     - **Simplicity.** Page flow follows code flow.
-    - **Conciseness.** Lowest number of lines of code for expressing solutions to a given problem.
+    - **Brevity.** Lowest number of lines of code for expressing solutions to a given problem.
     - **Clarity.** Write apps without jumping through callbacks, request handlers, or event handlers.
 - **Minimal API.** Only three functions: `view()`, `box()`, `option()`, and optionally `row()` and `column()` for layout.